pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 # `fslpy`

+**Important:** Portions of this practical require `fslpy` 2.9.0, due to be released with FSL 6.0.4, in Spring 2020.

 [`fslpy`](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/fslpy/latest/) is a
-Python library which is built into FSL, and contains a range of functionality for working with neuroimaging data from Python.
+Python library which is built into FSL, and contains a range of functionality for working with FSL and with neuroimaging data from Python.

 This practical highlights some of the most useful features provided by